cryptomator/cryptomator.github.io/content/blog/2025-06-30-post-quantum-roadmap.en.md

   <figcaption>Cryptographic Breakdown of Cryptomator & Hub</figcaption>
 </figure>

 As you can see, we mostly rely on AES- and EC-based algorithms.
-These are considered traditional algorithms, so their security assumptions refer to a world of traditional (non-quantum) computers.
-The general idea is that computations are easy if you know the right key but practically impossible without.
+These are traditional algorithms whose security assumptions apply in a world of classical (non-quantum) computers.
+The general idea is that computations are efficient if you know the right key but practically impossible without.
 When I say "practically impossible" I mean on traditional computers, as the computations are just "too complex".

 ## A Few Words About Complexity